Tulum Girls' Weekend Itinerary: Cenotes, Yoga, and Beach Clubs

 This is the day you will remember.
 Hire a private driver for the day (around 1,500-2,500 pesos) or rent a car.
 The four-cenote tour:

 Pack a crochet swim cover-up that doubles as your transition outfit between cenotes.
-Reef-safe mineral sunscreen only - the cenote enforcement is real and they will check.
+Reef-safe mineral sunscreen only - the cenote enforcement is real and they will turn you back at the gate.
+Mosquitoes get aggressive at dusk in the jungle, bring picaridin, bring it now.

 Saturday: Yoga, Beach Club, Spa

 Sunrise yoga at your hotel or at Yoga Shala Tulum.
-Most hotel zone resorts have free yoga for guests at 8 a.m. or 9 a.m.
+Most hotel zone resorts have free yoga for guests at 8 or 9 am.
 Drop-ins around 350-500 pesos.
-Sound healing, vinyasa flows, and pranayama are the three main offerings.
+Sound healing, vinyasa, pranayama are the three main offerings.

-Late breakfast at Matcha Mama for the iconic Insta swing photo and acai bowls, or at Wild for stronger food (and stronger coffee).
+Late breakfast at Matcha Mama for the iconic swing photo and acai bowls, or at Wild for stronger food and stronger coffee.

-Beach club lounging - Taboo Tulum is the see-and-be-seen pick (450-600 USD bottle minimum on a daybed but the rosé flows).
-Bagatelle Beach is the long-lunch champagne-shower French-Riviera-meets-Tulum scene.
-Coco Beach Tulum is more chill and accessible.
+Beach club lounging - Taboo Tulum is the see-and-be-seen (450-$600 bottle minimum on a daybed but the rose flows).
+Bagatelle Beach is the long-lunch champagne-shower French Riviera-meets-Tulum scene.
+Coco Beach Tulum is more chill.
 Mateo's is the local-feel cliff bar with the best sunset view.

-Spa afternoon - Yaan Wellness is the famous one with sound baths, cacao ceremonies, and steam circuits.
+Spa afternoon - Yaan Wellness is the famous one with sound baths, cacao ceremonies, steam circuits.
 Sanara at the hotel of the same name does shorter facials and massages.
-Book a 90-minute treatment for around 200-350 USD.
+Book 90 minutes for around 200-$350.

-Saturday night dinner - reservation at Arca (the impossible-to-book wood fire spot) or Casa Jaguar.
-After dinner, take everyone to Papaya Playa Project if it is a full moon (the iconic Thursday-Saturday party night).
+Saturday night dinner - reservation at Arca or Casa Jaguar.
+After dinner, Papaya Playa Project if it is a full moon (the iconic Thursday-Saturday party).
 Otherwise Vagalume for sunset DJ sets and bonfire energy.

 Sunday: Brunch, Beach, Recovery, Fly Out

 Sleep in.
 Long brunch at NU, Ki'bok, or Encanta.
-Beach time on Saturday's terms - bring a sand-free microfiber towel and lay flat.
-Maybe one last cenote (Cenote Carwash is 15 minutes from town) if you have energy.
-Shuttle back to Cancun by 4 p.m.
+Beach time on Sunday's terms.
+Bring a sand-free microfiber towel and lay flat.
+Maybe one last cenote (Cenote Carwash is 15 minutes from town) if anyone has energy left.
+Shuttle back to Cancun by 4 pm.

 What Tulum Costs (Real Numbers)

-Plan around 1,200-2,500 USD per person for the long weekend including hotel, flights from a major US city, dinners, beach clubs, cenote entries, and spa.
-Tulum has gotten more expensive, especially the hotel zone - 100 USD will get you a mediocre dinner for two without alcohol at most strip restaurants.
-The Pueblo is more reasonable.
+Plan 1,200-$2,500 per person for the long weekend - hotel, flights from a major US city, dinners, beach clubs, cenote entries, spa.
+Tulum has gotten expensive, especially Hotel Zone. $100 will get you a mediocre dinner for two without alcohol on the strip.
+Pueblo is more reasonable.

 Things to Skip

 The Tulum Ruins are pretty but small and crowded - if you have only three days, a cenote is a better swim.
-The full-on jungle parties (Zamna festival, etc.) are a separate trip with separate energy.
-Skip the Mayan healer ceremonies that pop up at hotels - go to a legit shaman in Pueblo (CESIAK runs traditional ceremonies) or skip.
+Full-on jungle parties (Zamna festival, etc.) are a separate trip with separate energy.
+Skip the Mayan healer ceremonies popping up at hotels - go to a legit shaman in Pueblo (CESIAK runs traditional ceremonies) or skip entirely.

-• Sunglasses you do not love (the wind on mopeds eats sunglasses)
+• Sunglasses you do not love (mopeds eat sunglasses).

-• Cash in small pesos for cenotes, taxis, and tips
+• Cash in small pesos for cenotes, taxis, and tips.
+The "no change" trick is alive and well, have small bills and ask for a receipt.

-• Power converter is NOT needed - Mexico is the same outlets as US
+• Power converter NOT needed - Mexico is US outlets.

-• Light long-sleeve for the AC airport ride home
+• Light long-sleeve for the AC ride home.

 The Hotel Zone Power Rules

-The beach road has weak cell signal in places, electricity goes out for 1-2 hours daily at most hotels (it is a generator-and-battery town), and water comes from cisterns - showers are short.
+The beach road has weak cell signal in places, electricity goes out for 1-2 hours daily at most hotels (generator-and-battery town), water comes from cisterns - showers are short.
 Plan for it.
-Bring a power bank.
+Power bank.
 Download maps offline.
-Check in early so you have time to figure out which outlets actually work.
+Check in early to figure out which outlets actually work.

 Tulum is generally very safe in the hotel zone and Pueblo.
 Use Uber or your hotel's contracted drivers for late-night returns.
 Stick together at the bigger parties (Papaya Playa, Vagalume) the way you would at any major beach festival.
 Watch your drink.
-The cartel-related violence that pops up in headlines is on the highway between cities, not in the tourist zones, and it has not affected tourists in any meaningful way for years.
+The cartel-related violence that occasionally hits headlines is on highways between cities, not in the tourist zones.

 Tulum is fully discovered and noticeably more expensive than five years ago.
 The bohemian-jungle vibe still exists but you have to pick the right spots - some of the famous places have become too polished.
 The cenotes are still the cenotes - unbelievable, unique to this corner of Mexico, the whole reason to come.

-Bring your best girls, accept the imperfections, and lean into what Tulum still does better than anywhere - jungle-meets-ocean evenings that you will be telling your daughters about in 20 years.
+Bring your best girls, accept the imperfections, and lean into what Tulum still does better than anywhere - jungle-meets-ocean evenings you will tell your daughters about in 20 years.
+Salud.

 Recommended Products